wangergou2023/vector-go-sdk/README.md

 - SaveHiResCameraPicture(fileName string)
   - This doesn't seem to work on my production Vector on Wirepod.
 Probably vector-cloud on the robot needs to be updated.
 But since it's a production robot I'm stuck to 1.8...
     Anyway the image is saved at the regular 360p size.
-- WriteText() / DisplayImage() / DisplayImageWithTransition()
-  - Image and text displayed have garbled colors

 ## Changelog

+***RELEASE_ALPHA_03***

+- Removed dependency from OpenCV, because goCV sucks and requires user to download a lot of stuff.
+Better use OpenCv in Python!
+- Bugfix: WriteText() / DisplayImage() / DisplayImageWithTransition() Image and text displayed have garbled colors

 ***RELEASE_ALPHA_02***